What Does It Mean When Someone Is Triggered? Understanding Trauma Responses

 But if you’ve lived through trauma, emotional neglect, or a chronically unsafe upbringing, you know that being triggered is anything but funny.

-Let’s talk about what "triggered" actually means from a trauma-informed lens, and what you can do when it happens (whether it’s to you or someone you love).
+Let’s talk about what “triggered” actually means from a trauma-informed lens, and what you can do when it happens (whether it’s to you or someone you love).
+To clarify, what does it mean to be triggered?
+It means experiencing intense emotional or physical reactions to stimuli that resemble past traumatic or distressing events.

-What Does Triggered Mean?
+What Does Triggered Mean After a Traumatic Event?

 In trauma recovery, being triggered means that your nervous system has detected a perceived threat.
 Something, a sound, a glance, a sentence, a smell, has reminded your body of a past experience that wasn’t safe.
+This is often described as feeling triggered, where intense emotional and physical reactions arise in response to reminders of trauma.

 Your system reacts as if it’s happening again, right now.
+These reactions are often connected to strong feelings that can be overwhelming and difficult to manage.

-So when people say, "I'm triggered," what they often mean is: my body has left the present and gone into a survival response.
+So when people say, “I’m triggered,” what they often mean is: my body has left the present and gone into a survival response.
+The person realizes what is happening only after the initial automatic response has occurred.

 It’s not a choice, it’s a reflex.
 A full-body response to something that feels eerily familiar, even if you can’t name it in the moment.
+Certain stimuli act as considered triggers, which can be internal or external and are specific to each individual.

 Shutting down during a disagreement